 Sign indicating turn off to Faro, Yukon

-We carried on westbound on the Campbell Highway, planning to stay at one of the two Yukon gov't campgrounds on Little Salmon Lake.
-The first one we reached was the Drury Creek campground.
+We headed west on the Campbell Highway, planning to stay at one of the two Yukon gov't campgrounds on Little Salmon Lake.
+The first one is Drury Creek campground.

 Sign indicating the turn-off to Drury Creek Yukon gov't campground